Cricut Maker for Beginners – Easy Party Decor

 Place the jars in the box and then push the skewers into place.

-Congrats! you just completed your first big Cricut maker project for beginners.
+Congrats! you just completed your first big project – Cricut Maker for Beginners.
 You’ve used a pen, Fine Point Blade, Rotary Blade, and Knife Blade!

 2 Comments